scimas/qdruid/README.md

 `Client` provides an HTTP connection to Druid.
 It can be used to execute queries.

-The library is arranged in two modules, `components` and `queries`. `components` has all of the Druid native query building blocks like aggregations and filters in their own modules. `queries` has all types of queries, including the SQL query, and a `DruidResponse` enum for representing different query and error responses from Druid.
+The library is arranged in two modules, components and queries. components has all of the Druid native query building blocks like aggregations and filters in their own modules. queries has all types of queries, including the SQL query, and various structs in the `response` module for representing different query and error responses from Druid.

 ## Usage